SunPower PV System vs. Tesla Solar Roof

 May 18, 2017

-We have received a lot of inquiries about solar shingles since Tesla unveiled their solar roof concept last week.
-While this technology is certainly appealing and innovative, customers should understand the appropriate use-cases and associated costs.
+We’ve received a lot of inquiries about solar shingles since Tesla unveiled its solar roof concept last week.
+While this technology is certainly appealing and innovative, customers should understand the appropriate use cases and associated costs.

 If the Tesla solar roofs are anything like the Tesla Roadster, customers should prepare for initial hiccups.
-SunPower by Freedom Solar has a proven track record of excellence and all our installations come with a comprehensive lifetime warranty on parts, labor, and performance – providing you peace of mind on your investment
+SunPower by Freedom Solar has a proven track record of excellence, and all our installations come with a comprehensive lifetime warranty on parts, labor and performance.
+We ensure you have peace of mind about your investment

 Whether you need a new roof or not, we’re ready to offer assistance.
 Let the experienced energy consultants at SunPower by Freedom Solar help you determine the best way to meet your energy needs.